info@motoiservices.com

 What to do?

-Do you change the springs for a stiffer ones?
-Do you increase the preload?
-Do you close the compression damping?
+Replacing the springs for a stiffer ones?
+Increasing the spring preload?
+Closing the compression damping?

 The ideal option in this case is to add some oil to the inside of the forks.
 This way the air chamber above the oil level is smaller, so the air trapped inside will be compressed faster and offer more resistance before the end of the stroke.